 The transition to a caregiving role that comes with a newborn can oftentimes be a challenge for working mothers during their maternity leave.
-Here are 5 tips to create a positive environment for new moms with nutrition Expert Jessica Spiro.
+Here are 5 tips to create a positive environment for new moms.

 There is no time that is filled with as many changes as the months after childbirth.
 Not only are you transitioning to a whole new normal (although, as it turns out, nothing is truly normal), but you are also recovering emotionally, physically and hormonally.
 This makes maternity leave an intense time.

 While self care often goes to the back burner when you have a baby, here’s how you can survive this wonderfully crazy, beautiful and messy chapter as a first-time mom:

 1. Allow for help.

 When you’ve spent the majority of your adult life accomplishing both career and personal goals on your own, it can be hard to allow for help.
 But not only do moms need help, people want to help!
 Whether it’s asking your partner to take care of the household chores, allowing coworkers to bring meals to your home, or finding an empathetic ear to sob to, get yourself the help you need.

 If you need more help than from friends and family, seek out professionals for breastfeeding support, postpartum depression/anxiety or any other issues you are experiencing.
 Allowing for help doesn’t make you weak; it makes you strong.
 As the saying goes, “it takes a village”!